autonomys/subspace-desktop/README.md

 Standalone Desktop application for farming on Subspace Network (includes both node and farmer).
 Download and run this application to be a farmer on Subspace Network (currently on testnet).

+# Minimum OS Requirements
+Below is not necessarily strict boundaries, but rather what we tested and confirmed so far.
+The more we test, these minimum requirements below may get loosen.

+- Windows 10+
+- Ubuntu Linux 18.04+
+- macOS 11+

 # How to Install

 1. Download the latest [release](https://github.com/subspace/subspace-desktop/releases) for your preferred platform.